pKunnn/celestial/README.md

 # Fun Features

-`Anime-Search:` Search an anime image via Safebooru. (one tag only, might update that in the future)
+`Anime-Search:` Search an anime image via Safebooru. (four tags only, might update that in the future)

 `Base 64:` Encode or Decode any ASCII text to Base 64.